Particle Based Inference for Continuous-Discrete State Space Models: Introduction

-Another key advantage of particle-based methods is their scalability w.r.t.~the time index~$T$. \cite{karj:23} prove that a particle Gibbs method that makes use of FFBS to update the signal process allows for a number of particles that scales as $\mathcal{O}(1)$ w.r.t.\@~$T$, and provides mixing time of $\mathcal{O}(\log T)$.
+Another key property of particle-based methods is their scalability w.r.t.~the time index~$T$. \cite{karj:23} prove that the backward variant of iCSMC requires a number of particles that scales as $\mathcal{O}(1)$ w.r.t.\@~$T$, and provides mixing time of $\mathcal{O}(\log T)$.
 Thus, the overall cost of the algorithm is $\mathcal{O}(T\log T)$ w.r.t.\@ $T$ (as~$\mathcal{O}(T)$ is the computing cost per step), with the number of particles selected independently of $T$.
 The above contrast with reported results for standard MCMC, which point at ideal costs of $\mathcal{O}(T^2)$, $\mathcal{O}(T^{4/3})$ and $\mathcal{O}(T^{5/4})$ for RWM, MALA and HMC, respectively \citep{gelm:97, robe:98, besk:13}.
-Such robustness of particle-based algorithms is achieved precisely due to the fact that careful alteration of ancestors for particles within an FFBS (or similar) method overcomes the path degeneracy of standard particle filter.
+Such robustness of particle-based algorithms is achieved precisely due to the fact that careful reselection of ancestors of particles within FFBS or similar methods overcomes the path degeneracy of standard particle filters.
 Our contribution in this work makes such ancestor alteration possible for the class CD-SSMs.

+To aid the communication of the developments in this work, Figure~\ref{fig:intro_plot} provides a visual illustration of the output of the particle filter across multiple timesteps on an 1-dimensional CD-SSM with $N=3$ particles, both without any transformations of the latent continuous-time signal and with the (backward) transformation developed in this work.